natasarad02/Kepler-488b-light-curve/README.md

 Values obtained by simultaneous and individual fitting were compared to each other and then compared to the values from Morton (2016) paper.

+For light curve modeling, I used the Batman library: https://github.com/lkreidberg/batman.

 ## Results